odpi/egeria-docs/site/docs/features/discovery-and-stewardship/overview.md

 * Annotations that describe a characteristic of the whole digital resource.
 * Annotations that describe a characteristic of a single data field within the digital resource.

-The annotations for the data fields are linked off of the data fields created by schema analysis.
+The annotations for the data fields are linked off of the data fields created by [schema extraction](#schema-extraction).

 ![Discovery analysis report structure](/guides/developer/open-discovery-services/discovery-analysis-report-structure.svg)